-After you enter the username and password of the database account, click Test Connection next to the password to check whether the information of the database that you want to back up is valid.
+After you enter the username and password of the database account, click Test Connection next to the password to check whether the information about the database that you want to back up is valid.
 If the specified parameters are valid, the Test Passed message is displayed.
 If the Test Failed message is displayed, click Check next to Test Failed.
-Modify the information about the instance that you want to back up based on the check results.
+Modify the information about the database that you want to back up based on the check results.

 The connection method that is used to transmit the backup data.
 Valid values: